stanfordmlgroup/CheXbert/README.md

 ```
 python run_bert.py --train_csv={path to train reports csv} --dev_csv={path to dev reports csv} --train_imp_list={path to train impressions list} --dev_imp_list={path to dev impressions list} --output_dir={path to checkpoint saving directory} --checkpoint={path to existing CheXbert checkpoint}
 ```

+If you want to initialize the model with BlueBERT or BioBERT weights (or potentially any other pretrained weights) then you should download their checkpoints, convert them to pytorch using the HuggingFace transformers command line utility, and provide the path to the checkpoint folder in the ```PRETRAIN_PATH``` variable in ```constants.py```.

 # Label Convention